 What happens next?

-While the dangers of coronavirus COVID-19 are undoubtedly real and significant to people everywhere, health experts point to a number of reasons to avoid panic.
+While the dangers of COVID-19 are undoubtedly real and significant to people everywhere, health experts point to a number of reasons to avoid panic.

 First, there is widespread agreement among the global community for a collaborative effort to contain spread of the virus, primarily through careful control of travel from where the virus is known to exist.